Sboncio/test/README.md

 ### Git

 Git is an open-source version control system.
 Basically a way of easily saving progress on a project and tracking what's been done.
 Git is a command-line tool, favoured by the majority of developers to keep track of their projects due to its many advantages.
+Git is currently used by many companies, including:

+- Netflix
+- Facebook
+- Google
+- Twitter
+- Gnu/Linux

 ### Github